KayinCheung/KayinCheung.github.io/README.md

 - Amount of Ether to send

 Fill up the fields and click "proceed to confirmation".
 Confirm the transaction in your ethereum node and your escrow transaction will be created!

+### 3) Interacting with a transaction
+Enter the transaction ID here and click one of the two buttons to interact with the transaction.

+#### Buyers
+Buyers can release funds to seller, or raise escrow escalation.

+#### Sellers
+Sellers can refund the transaction to buyer, or raise escrow escalation.

+#### Escrow Agent
+When escrow escalation is activated, escrow agents can refund the buyer, or release funds to seller.
+Escrow escalation can be activated by either the buyer or seller.
+If escrow escalation is inactive, escrow agents cannot interact with the transaction.

 **Update in progress